-If, however, a broad definition is sought for voucher code sites, we could feasibly label them as conversion experts.
-They thrive from a defined goal of offering the best deals and strong calls to action.
+"If a broad definition is sought for coupon sites, we could feasibly label them as conversion experts." and strong calls to action.
 This is in contrast to bloggers who invest heavily in content but don't necessarily attach such a strong message to transact there and then.
-But that is not to say content sites cannot offer codes and voucher sites don't invest in content.
+But that is not to say content sites cannot offer codes and coupon sites don't invest in content.
 The blurring of boundaries makes defining broadly-based marketing strategies difficult.